1. Commitment To Privacy

 previous/current treatment/medical history, including, where relevant, a family treatment/medical history; and

-the name of any social service provider, health service provider or medical specialist to whom the patient is referred.
+the name of any social service provider, healthcare service provider or specialist to whom the patient is referred.

 3. Why We Collect Information